Feeding America

-Feeding America is a United States–based nonprofit organization that is a nationwide network of more than 200 food banks that feed more than 46 million people through food pantries, soup kitchens, shelters, and other community-based agencies.
+Feeding America is a United States–based non-profit organization that is a nationwide network of more than 200 food banks that feed more than 46 million people through food pantries, soup kitchens, shelters, and other community-based agencies.
 Forbes ranks it as the largest U.S. charity by revenue.
 Feeding America was known as America's Second Harvest until August 31, 2008.

 History

-In the mid 1960s, during rehabilitation in Phoenix, Arizona after a paralyzing injury, John van Hengel began volunteering at a local soup kitchen.
+In the mid-1960s, during rehabilitation in Phoenix, Arizona, after a paralyzing injury, John van Hengel began volunteering at a local soup kitchen.
 He solicited food donations and ended up with far more food than the kitchen could use.
 Around this time, one of the clients told him that she regularly fed her children with discarded items from a grocery store garbage dumpster.
 She told him that the food quality was fine, but that there should be a place where unwanted food could be deposited and later withdrawn by people who needed it, like a bank.

 Van Hengel began to actively solicit unwanted food from grocery stores, local gardens, and nearby citrus groves.
 His effort led to the creation of St. Mary's Food Bank in Phoenix, the nation's first food bank.

 In 1975, St. Mary's was awarded a federal grant to assist in developing food banks across the nation.
 This effort was formally incorporated into a separate non-profit organization in 1976.

 In 2001, America's Second Harvest merged with Foodchain, which was the nation's largest food-rescue organization at that time.

 In 2005, Feeding America began using an internal market with a synthetic currency called "shares" to more rationally allocate food.
 Currency is allocated based on the need, and then individual banks bid on which foods they want the most, based on local knowledge and ability to transport and store the food offered.
 Negative prices are possible, so banks could earn shares by picking up undesirable food.
-The previous centrally planned system had penalized banks for refusing any food offered, even if it was the wrong type to meet their needs, and this resulted in misallocations ("sending potatoes to Idaho"), food rotted away in places that did not need it, and the wrong types of food being delivered (e.g. not matching hot dogs with hot dog buns).
+The previous centrally planned system had penalized banks for refusing any food offered, even if it was the wrong type to meet their needs, and this resulted in misallocations ("sending potatoes to Idaho"), food rotting away in places that did not need it, and the wrong types of food being delivered (e.g. not matching hot dogs with hot dog buns).